bionlplab/jbioc/ReadMe_BioC_Java.txt

   bioc.jar.
 The compiled code.
   Several other libraries needed to use BioC code.
 Details below. scripts/
   Unix test and demo scripts.
-src/
+They assume they are being run in the unpacked BioC directory. src/
   BioC Java source files.
 In addition to the core files, includes test programs and a couple useful BioC-compatible tools.